 If you want to come to Germany to study without paying high tuition fees, there are plenty of options available to you and the public universities all over the country.
 Here are a few tips to keep in mind on your search for the study program of your dreams:

-- You can study a master's in Germany for free with more than 1,700 English-language master’s programs to choose from.
+- You can study a degree program in Germany for free with more than 2,000 English-language bachelor's and master’s programs to choose from.

 - Every university in Germany charges a semester contribution which averages from 200 - 300 € per semester.
 This contribution pays for administrative costs, social services, and your public transportation ticket which provides you with unlimited use of the local public transportation system.